Update May 2020: Lots of new vegan tour options have popped up since I wrote this post! Go here to see the full list.

 But how do you find a tour operator that will accommodate your needs as a vegan traveller?

 One option is to outsource the search to a travel agency that understands what vegan travellers are looking for.
 Green Earth Travel, for example, is run by seasoned traveller Donna Zeigfinger, who books tours that promote sustainable and eco-friendly travel.

 As Donna is a long-time vegan herself, she specializes in vegetarian and vegan travel, along with customized volunteer vacations and adventure travel packages.

-ResponsibleTravel.com is another agency that connects travellers with small, environmentally-friendly and socially responsible tour operators all over the world.
+ResponsibleTravel.com is another agency that connects travelers with small, environmentally-friendly and socially responsible tour operators all over the world.
 On their website you can search specifically for companies that cater for vegetarian and vegan clients, which could offer anything from a cycling holiday in France to a small-group cooking holiday in Thailand.

-While it's always great when you find a mainstream tour operator that is able and willing to provide vegan meals on request, an even better option is to join a tour exclusively designed for vegan travellers.
+While it's always great when you find a mainstream tour operator that is able and willing to provide vegan meals on request, an even better option is to join a tour exclusively designed for vegan travelers.
 There are several companies offering these types of tours in a number of different countries.

 First, there's Veg Jaunts and Journeys, which runs personalized group tours to vegan-friendly destinations.
 Their tours are often centred around vegan festivals, pop-up markets and other events.

 And finally, the option that I personally find the most intriguing is Vegano Italiano - a joint venture launched by Green Earth Travel mentioned above and Italian-based company Tierno Tours.
 Not only do participants on these tours enjoy delicious vegan meals, they also get to mingle with and learn from vegan celebrities!